Have you tried PEMF therapy for pain relief yet?

 - There are no known side-effects

 With a working circumference of 12 inches, I can place it in my cross-body bag and run treatments without the worry of damaging or losing it while out.
-I also use the compression wrap that comes with it to wear on above my knees, around my waist to treat my lower spine, or used as a sash to treat my neck.
+I also use the compression wrap that comes with it to wear on above my knees, around my waist to treat my lower spine or hold in place with a bandaid to treat my neck.

 Who should not use PEMF therapy

-PEMF therapy with Oska Pulse is not recommended for anyone with active cancer, pregnancy, pacemakers (implants), and patients taking chemotherapy treatments.
+PEMF therapy is not recommended for anyone with active cancer, pregnancy, pacemakers (implants), and patients taking chemotherapy treatments.
 It is always recommended to check with your doctor or health care provider before trying any new medical device.

 My Experience with PEMF Therapy for Pain Relief